ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - used by ubuntu
 - apparmor on ubuntu - https://ubuntu.com/server/docs/apparmor
     - *NOTE* nov2024 - says you can disable/stop the systemd service but `aa-status` will still show loaded with active profiles
+        - apparmor.service unit file just loads a one time script that loads all apparmor profiles in `/etc/apparmor.d/` dir
 - debugging: use `dmseg` to see `DENIED` actions from apparmor
 - profiles defined in `/etc/apparmor.d`
     - ubuntu24 - `docker-default` profile not in `/etc/apparmor.d`, in `tmpfs` - https://docs.docker.com/engine/security/apparmor/